 IRAP is responsible for generating the SWA PAS L1 data form the L0 source.
 The PAS L1 data products are as follows:

-Normal Mode Spectra in counts.
-The angular bin directions are in the PAS frame.

-Normal Mode Snapshot Spectra.
-The angular bin directions are in the PAS frame.

-Burst Mode spectra.
-The angular bin directions are in the PAS frame.
+PAS 3D spectra: unique dataset merging data from various modes (Normal mode, Burst mode and Snapshots).
+The angular bin directions are in PAS frame.
+Data records are in chronological order, but with a variable time-resolution, depending on various modes.

 Onboard moments in physical units.
 In the PAS frame of reference.

+Engineering data: housekeeping parameters, in physical values (Volf, mA, deg.C)

-Engineering and Calibration data.
+Inflight Calibration data.

 All Data products are made as CDF files according to “SOL-SGS-TN-0009 Metadata Definition for Solar Orbiter Science Data”.
 As well as being stored in the SWA Master Repository at MSSL with the L0 data.
 These files will also be stored in CDPP data archive.
 These files will also be converted to NetCDF format to fit the AMDA tool spec.